drand/website/docs/blog/2023-03-28-timelock-on-fastnet.md

 ## Hybrid encryption

 Because our timed release encryption scheme allows users to **encrypt a fixed sized message**, and also to achieve better performance in general, it relies on “**Hybrid encryption**” to encrypt arbitrary data more easily.
-Hybrid encryption means that we are using timed encryption to **encrypt a Data Encryption Key (DEK)** used to subsequently encrypt the actual data we want to transmit with “regular” encryption schemes.
+Hybrid encryption means that we are using an asymmetric encryption scheme to **encrypt a Data Encryption Key (DEK)** used to subsequently encrypt the actual data we want to transmit with a symmetric encryption scheme.
 This is commonly known as “wrapping a key”, and it's how modern public key encryption schemes function to encrypt more data than their “block size”.
+It has the benefit of being much faster than doing asymmetric encryption of each chunk of data.
 Typically, the DEK is an AES or ChaCha key, both being blazingly fast symmetric encryption schemes compared to the public key scheme used to encrypt the DEK.

-Hybrid encryption also allows users to significantly reduce the size of a ciphertext meant for multiple recipients, since one only needs to wrap the DEK for different recipients while the bulk of the encrypted data remains the same for all recipients.
+Hybrid encryption also allows users to significantly reduce the size of a ciphertext meant for multiple recipients, since one only needs to wrap the DEK for different recipients while the bulk of the encrypted data remains the same for all recipients since it was encrypted with a single symmetric key.

 In practice, we decided the easiest way to implement this was to rely on the existing [`age`](https://github.com/FiloSottile/age) library and tool to create new types of “recipients” and “identities” for it using our timelock scheme to wrap symmetric encryption keys.
 This is made easier with `age` through the notion of “stanzas”, data itself is encrypted using a `filekey` which is then encrypted (wrapped) using one or multiple stanzas following the battle-tested hybrid encryption technique.